KonstantinosKatsigiannis/chess/README.md

 ## How to Run

-Run via an IDE like IntelliJ IDEA, or follow these steps from the command line.
+Run `Main.java` via an IDE like IntelliJ IDEA, or follow these steps from the command line.

 1. Compile the project:
 ```bash